-You do not want to reuse the sensor swab, shown above on the bottom, since it is made for a one time use and any piece of dust on the cleaning pad may cause a scratch on the sensor if used again.
-If you purchase the SensorWand shown on the top above, you are really buying the handle but it comes pre-wrapped with one Pec Pad.
-After each swab use, following the instructions on one of the web sites listed below, to place on a new Pec Pad and reuse the swab.
+You do not want to reuse the sensor swab, shown above on the bottom, since it is made for one-time use and any piece of dust on the cleaning pad may cause a scratch on the sensor if used again.
+If you purchase the SensorWand shown on the top above, you are buying the handle but it comes pre-wrapped with one Pec Pad.
+After each swab use, following the instructions on one of the websites listed below, to place on a new Pec Pad and reuse the swab.

 You should not press too hard on the sensor with the sensor swab.
 It only needs to be enough pressure to keep the sensor swab in contact with the sensor.
-I would start off light and once you get the feel for it apply normal writing pressure.
+I would start with light pressure and once you get the feel for it apply normal writing pressure.

-used for cleaning your sensors and I would not use any other type of fluid not made for cleaning sensors.
+This (Eclipse fluid link) fluid is a high purity methanol used for cleaning your sensors and I would not use any other type of fluid not made for cleaning sensors.
 This fluid also evaporates quickly without leaving residue on your sensor.
-One you apply the Eclipse fluid to your sensor swab, you should use the swab right away so the fluid does not evaporate.
+Once you apply the Eclipse fluid to your sensor swab, you should use the swab right away so the fluid does not evaporate.